Coronavirus: where to buy face masks and how to make your own

-Single-use surgical masks work to the same basic principles as a homemade version - ie they provide basic protection against large droplets, but not smaller particles, and serve to protect others from you if you are asymptomatic.
+Single-use surgical / medical masks work to the same basic principles as a homemade version - ie they provide basic protection against large droplets, but not smaller particles, and serve to protect others from you if you are asymptomatic.

-Also, because they must be disposed of after each wear (and are non-recyclable), they aren’t a very practical or economical solution for use on day-to-day activities such as commuting.
+It's also worth bearing in mind that, because they must be disposed of after each wear (and are non-recyclable), they aren’t a very practical or economical solution for use on day-to-day activities such as commuting.

 Other types of face covering

 Cycling /commuter masks These are designed to filter out pollution for road and city commuters, and are usually made from a fabric such as neoprene.
 They are close fitting and have in-built filters (which need to be changed regularly) and valves for easier breathing.
 They tend to be thicker and bulkier than masks for general use, and are generally more expensive (around £25-£30).
 The exhalation valve means they won't protect others, as you can still exhale unfiltered particles, so they aren't really suitable.